CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_introduction_datasets.md

 sidebar_label: Datasets
 ---

 DataPlatform is the basic facility for managing data.
-Data platform is mainly about publishing open data in a structured way, with the right metadata, aimed at the external users.
+DataPlatform is mainly about publishing open data in a structured way, with the right metadata, aimed at the external users.

-DataPlatform is comprised of two solutions, the **Portal** and **CKAN**.

-The portal is the website for data-consumers, where they can find datasets (contained in CKAN), themes, showcases and stories.
-The portal is a user friendly interface for presenting, searching and providing data that is stored in CKAN.

 ## CKAN